 Lots of learning management software vendors provide a range of talent management tools.
-Recruiting features include, for example, databases for promising candidates, tools for posting job advertisements, and other digital resources related to attracting top talent.
+Recruiting features include, for example, databases for promising candidates, tools for posting job advertisements and other digital resources related to attracting top talent.
 Some systems offer specific compensation tools that help you price talent to the company’s advantage.
 For instance, industry-wide salary tools show a range of comparable industry pricing for whatever role a company is trying to fill.

 Corporate Culture Features

 Another set of useful learning management software features include developing consistency across an entire staff.
-Some vendors advertise their systems as offering a sort of ‘career road map’ to professionals, with easy-to-understand performance management and proficiency tracking data.
+Some vendors advertise their systems as offering a sort of “career road map” to professionals, with easy-to-understand performance management and proficiency tracking data.
 This data benefits trainees by showing them their progress towards achieving their goals.

 Learning management systems can also be used to ensure fair treatment across the entire company, assessing whether policies are being implemented equally across the board.

 All of the above types of data can be utilized for learning management reporting.
-A learning management software review editor system provides specific reports and analytics for decision-makers, showing how people are on-boarded and how they do after they’re hired.
-Leaders can analyze e-learning courses and content on a regular basis to develop and assess their long-term strategy.
+An LMS review editor provides analytics for decision-makers, showing how people are onboarded and how they do after they’re hired.
+Leaders can analyze eLearning courses and content on a regular basis to develop and assess their long-term strategy.

 Pricing and Support

 Another common non-functional LMS requirement is per-user pricing — the ability to only pay for active users in a system.
 This helps a company purchase learning management software efficiently.
 However, there are some programs that do not account for activity and charge per employee regardless.

 Additionally, an LMS commonly offers consistent support, such as phone support during training and implementation processes.